josieku/amble/README.md

 # amble - choose your path

 ## Inspiration
 Sometimes we just want to go on a walk.
 But Google Maps really only gives us the most efficient, fastest way to get to a specific destination.
-Maybe I want to be able to take a quiet route to get thoughts out of my mind without needing to do much planning.
-Maybe I want to be able to be a little tourist in my area in a very casual, self-guided way.
-And here is where amble comes in.
+Sometimes I want to be able to take a quiet route to get thoughts out of my mind without needing to do much planning.
+Sometimes I want to be able to be a little tourist in my area in a very casual, self-guided way.
+This is where amble comes in.

 ## What it does
 amble helps users find the best pedestrian path from their chosen point of origin to their destination based on their desired experience on the walk.
 Users enter data on origin and destination, and then have five options on shaping their experience -- whether they want the path to be fast, scenic, safe, quiet, or be the most physically demanding (best workout!).